spryker/docker-sdk/README.md

 ## Documentation

-To start working with Spryker in Docker, follow [the link](https://documentation.spryker.com/installation/spryker_in_docker/docker_sdk/docker-sdk.htm).
+To start working with Spryker in Docker, see [Docker SDK](https://documentation.spryker.com/docs/docker-sdk).

 ## Supported services